 The decision to have another baby is a very personal one and sometimes you and your partner may not agree about the prospect or the timing.
 It may be helpful to discuss future children with a doctor or paediatrician.

 You may find that having another baby can be a worrying time, with many mixed feelings: happiness and anxiety, overwhelming love and fear of loving too much.

 If your child was over a year old, you may already be pregnant again, or have another very young baby.

 If you are in a new relationship your new partner may have difficulty understanding your thoughts and feelings, especially if they have not experienced the strength of the bond that exists between a parent and child.
 It is helpful to talk honestly about such feelings and to try to show patience if they lack understanding at first.
 It may be helpful to show your new partner this leaflet and other literature on sudden infant death.

 Whatever your situation, contact with the Care of Next Infant (CONI) programme can be a great support.

 “My wonderful, wonderful consultant and midwife team made me aware of the CONI Scheme.
 This became a lifeline for me.
-As I neared the end of my pregnancy, the CONI Scheme offered me and my family first aid training in our home and provided an apnoea monitor for our baby to monitor his breathing as they do in hospitals.
+As I neared the end of my pregnancy, the CONI programme offered me and my family first aid training in our home and provided an apnoea monitor for our baby to monitor his breathing as they do in hospitals.
 A sophisticated piece of equipment, which gave me great comfort in the early months.”